-LSDatabase (LSDatabase.{h/cpp})
+LSDatabase (LSDatabase.{h | cpp})

 This class represents a Link State Database.
-As only Router LSAs are implemented in this simulator, therefore, every instance of LSDatabase contains Router LSAs only.
+Since only Router LSAs are implemented in this simulator, every instance of LSDatabase contains only Router LSAs.

-SP_Tree (SP_Tree.h)
+SP\Tree (SP\Tree.h)

 This class represents an OSPF shortest path tree.
-In OSPF, a router has an independent shortest path tree for every area, but as this simulator doesn't support areas therefore there will be only one instance of SP_Tree in every router.
-Also, for this task this class is provided blank.
-It means students are free to design this class according to their choice and ease.
+In OSPF, a router has an independent shortest path tree for every area, but this simulator doesn't support multiple areas; therefore, there will be only one instance of SP\Tree in every router.
+Furthermore, this class is provided blank to the students in this praktikum.
+This implies that the students are free to design this class according to their choice and ease.

-Routing_Table (Routing_Table.{h/cpp})
+Routing\Table (Routing\Table.{h | cpp})